22 Strategic Management KPIs Managers need to know

 Customer Churn Rate

-Sales by Product or Service
+Sales by product or service

-Return on Assets (ROA)
+Return on assets (ROA)

 Return on Equity (ROE)

-ROE is an important indicator because it measures how efficiently a company uses its money to generate profits for shareholders.
-A high ROE indicates that the company is generating more profits from its invested capital, while a low ROE suggests that it could support its money more effectively.
+Return on equity is an important indicator because it measures how efficiently a company uses its money to generate profits for shareholders.
+A high return on equity indicates that the company is making more profit on its invested capital, while a low return on equity indicates that it could be using its money more effectively.
+Management and shareholders use return on equity as a performance measure to assess a company’s performance.

 Current Ratio (Assets/Liabilities)

-The current ratio is a key performance indicator for management because it measures a company’s ability to pay its short-term debts.
-A high current ratio indicates that a company has more assets than liabilities and is in an excellent position to meet its short-term obligations.
-On the other hand, a low current ratio could indicate that a company is having difficulty meeting its short-term debt obligations.
+The current ratio is an important performance indicator for management because it measures a company’s ability to pay its short-term debt.
+A high current ratio indicates that a company has more assets than liabilities and is able to meet its short-term obligations.
+A low current ratio, on the other hand, could indicate that a company is struggling to meet its short-term liabilities.

-Debt to Equity Ratio
+Debt to equity ratio

 Working Capital